 2) I love Canada because of Emma Lake, Saskatchewan in the boreal forest

-I love the little row of cabins on Okema Beach at Emma Lake that are surrounded by pine trees, and the rustic artist camp up there where so many international art stars of the 60s came to stay.
-We really are childhood sweethearts because I spent all the summers of my childhood there, and I appreciate that you are so alluring that famous New York artists like Kenneth Noland and Jules Olitski came calling, as did the critic Clement Greenberg and the British sculptor Sir Anthony Caro and even composer John Cage.
+I love the little row of cabins on Okema Beach at Emma Lake surrounded by pine trees, and the rustic artist camp there where so many international art stars of the 60s came to stay.
+We really are childhood sweethearts because I spent all the summers of my childhood there, and I appreciate that you are so alluring that big name New York artists such as Kenneth Noland and Jules Olitski came calling, as did the critic Clement Greenberg and the British sculptor Sir Anthony Caro and even composer John Cage.

 Canada has wildlife

-And just because a Canadian bear chased me near our cottage one night, it was a mere glitch in our relationship and when a half wolf, half husky Canadian sled dog chased it away and saved me, my love for you was restored.
-I’m not so keen about the mosquitoes … but a relationship always has flaws.
+And just because a Canadian bear chased me near our cottage one night, it was a mere glitch in our relationship and when a half wolf, half husky Canadian sled dog chased it away and saved me, my love for you, Oh Canada, was restored.
+I’m not so keen about the mosquitoes … but every relationship always has flaws.

 3) I love you, Canada, because of Banff, Alberta